New owner? New KVK number!

 All businesses get a KVK number when they register with the Netherlands Chamber of Commerce.
 When a business is transferred, it is given a new KVK number and VAT ID in order to clearly signal the change of ownership.

-When an entire business is transferred to another natural person, partnership, or legal entity, it is given a new KVK number.
-When, for example, one of the registered partners in a ‘vennootschap onder firma’ (vof, general partnership) continues running the business as an ‘eenmanszaak’ (sole proprietorship), the ‘eenmanszaak’ is given a new KVK number.
+When an entire business is transferred to another natural person, a VOF, CV, maatschap, or legal entity (such as a BV or NV), it is given a new KVK number.
+When, for example, one of the registered partners in a vennootschap onder firma (VOF, general partnership) continues running the business as an eenmanszaak (sole proprietorship), it is given a new KVK number.

 Exceptions

-In some cases, a business will not be given a new KVK number, such as when a ‘naamloze vennootschap’ (nv, public limited company) is converted into a ‘besloten vennootschap’ (bv, limited liability company).
+In some cases, a business will not be given a new KVK number, such as when an NV is converted into a BV.
 Or if a legal entity in formation is converted into a legal entity.
 KVK does not issue new KVK numbers after share transfers either.